 Connect to external services with IP block lists via Tailscale

-If you’re migrating from a traditional office networks or a centralized VPN concentrator, you might find you have external servers that don’t run Tailscale but still need to have their connections secured.
+If you’re migrating from a traditional office network or a centralized VPN concentrator, you might find you have external servers that don’t run Tailscale but still need to have their connections secured.

 Third-party services, or internal services running on “serverless” cloud providers such as Heroku, might have configured an IP block list (sometimes known as an IP allowlist) that are expecting all your user traffic to originate from a single IP address or a small number of IP addresses.
 Since Tailscale doesn’t need to send all traffic through a central concentrator, your user traffic will suddenly start arriving from all over the Internet, running into the IP block list protections operated by your service provider.

 Traditionally, it has been hard to set up secure links between machines in different locations.
 As a result, people would operate “internal use” services that still use Internet-facing ports and IP addresses, then connect to those servers from their office locations.
 We often see this behavior with ssh, RDP (remote desktop protocol), and various web services.

 The exposed port allows attacks from anywhere on the Internet, such as port scanning, password guessing, infrastructure zero-days, and so on.
 Even if the service itself requires encryption and 2-factor authentication, a bug anywhere in the stack could result in a complete bypass of security protections.